Rare lynx that caused stir on social media is found dead

-DENVER (AP) — A rare lynx has been found dead in Colorado, days after it caused a stir by calmly walking across a ski run — a moment captured on videos and widely shared on social media.
+DENVER (AP) — A rare lynx has been found dead in Colorado, days after it caused a stir by calmly walking across a ski run — a moment captured on cellphone videos and repeatedly shared on social media.

 Lynx are normally elusive animals and sightings are uncommon.